 Nope, I’m not cat-sitting for a new Malay friend.
-I’m sat in Penang’s Purrfect Cat Cafe, the first of its kind in Penang.
+I’m sat in Purrfect Cat Cafe Penang, the first of its kind in Penang.
 It’s actually my third or fourth time in as many days here, and I’m definitely going to be a little sad when I leave Penang and this lovely little cafe!

-As soon as I arrived in George Town, Penang, and walked past this place on my first day in the city, my breath caught in my chest and I knew that if I only did one thing whilst in Penang, it had to be this.
+As soon as I arrived in George Town, Penang, and walked past this place on my first day I the city, I knew immediately that if I only did one thing in Penang, it had to be this.

-Sure enough, the next morning, I woke up and informed my new friend Joe that we were going to be getting breakfast at Purrfect.
+On my first morning in Penang, I woke up and informed my new friend Joe that we were going to be getting breakfast at Purrfect Cat Cafe.
 Luckily for me, he is a cat person and agreed without any persuasion, especially seeing as the cafe is right in the heart of George Town, just a two-minute walk from our hostel, Tipsy Tiger Party Hostel.

 As we sipped our drinks, we played with some of the Bengals, which were so animated and friendly!
 As was expected, most of the older cats lounged around, occasionally flicking their tails or stretching out their backs – until our food arrived that is!

-The combination of good food, fast Wi-Fi, friendly staff, simple yet cute decor and abundance of furry felines made a great impression on me, hence being back here less than 24 hours later writing this post.
-If you love cats and you find yourself in Penang, I cannot recommend Purrfect Cat Cafe enough.
+The combination of junk food, fast Wi-Fi, friendly staff, cute decor and abundance of furry felines made a great impression on me, hence returning again and again before I left Penang.